iotaledger/documentation-platform/source/includes/_documentation.md

 `message` | `string` | Tryte-encoded string which can contain arbitrary information and is sent alongside a transaction.<br> The message value is publicly visible.
 The max value is 2187 trytes, which is 6561 trits (or roughly 1312 bytes).
 `transaction / hash` | `string` | Hash of a transaction.
 A single transaction hash is 81-chars long.
 `trytes` | `string` | The raw data of a transaction.
-`bundles` | `list` | Contains a list of transaction bundles.<br> Bundles are basically linked, individual transactions which were created with a single transfer.
-They are uniquely identified by a 27-char hash.
+`bundles` | `list` | Contains a list of transaction bundles.<br> Bundles are basically linked, individual transactions which were created with a single transfer.<br> They are uniquely identified by a 27-char hash.
 `addresses` | `list` | A list of addresses.
 A single address is 81-chars long.
 `tags` | `list` | The tag of a transaction.
-`approvees` | `list` | A list of transaction which were referenced by this transaction `securityLevel` | `int` | Specifies the security level of your transaction.<br> Can either by 0 (for 81-trit security), 1 (for 162-trit security) and 2 (for 243-trit security).
-Lower security transactions are faster to generate.
+`approvees` | `list` | A list of transaction which were referenced by this transaction `securityLevel` | `int` | Specifies the security level of your transaction.<br> Can either by 0 (for 81-trit security), 1 (for 162-trit security) and 2 (for 243-trit security).<br> Lower security transactions are faster to generate.
 `minWeightMagnitude` | `int` | Specifies the amount of Proof of Work that will be carried out.
 Currently can only take the value 18.